lingyueZheng/project-final/README.md

 - Effective site navigation
 - No design sins

 That's it.
-Other than what is listed above are no minimum requirements for use of specific HTML or CSS elements as were set forth in the previous two assignments.
+Other than what are listed above there are no minimum requirements for use of specific HTML or CSS elements as were set forth in the previous two assignments.
 (For instance, if you include a résumé in your portfolio site, you do not need to include the in-page navigation for each section.)

 ### Deadline